jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 _TDD Preacher?_

 No. Not really.
 Maybe someday I can become one.
 But today?...
-I don't know how to create sermons... :laughing: And I'm not good at speaking. :grin:
+I don't know how to create sermons... :laughing: And I'm not good at speaking, at least not yet. :grin: